snarfed/oauth-dropins/docs/index.rst

 About
 -----

-This is a collection of drop-in Python request handlers for the initial `OAuth <http://oauth.net/>`__ client flows for many popular sites, including Blogger, Disqus, Dropbox, Facebook, Flickr, GitHub, Google, IndieAuth, Instagram, LinkedIn, Mastodon, Medium, Tumblr, Twitter, and
+This is a collection of drop-in Python
+`Flask <https://flask.palletsprojects.com/>`__ views for the initial `OAuth <http://oauth.net/>`__ client flows for many popular sites, including Blogger, Disqus, Dropbox, Facebook, Flickr, GitHub, Google, IndieAuth, Instagram, LinkedIn, Mastodon, Medium, Tumblr, Twitter, and